carloscastromx/carloscastromx/README.md

 <div>
  <p>
-Currently studying Computational Systems Engineering at <a href="https://uvm.mx/">UVM</a> intending to become a Front-End Developer soon.
-If you need a website for your business or need an SEO Consultant to help with a web migration, feel free to reach out! 🚀✌️
+I'm currently studying Computational Systems Engineering at <a href="https://uvm.mx/">UVM</a> intending to become a Front-End Developer soon.
+If you need a WordPress website or need an SEO Consultant to help with a web migration, feel free to reach out! 🚀✌️
 </p>
 </div>